thlorenz/redeyed/README.md

 - from the `parent._default` (i.e., `Keyword._default`) if found
 - otherwise from the `config._default` if found
 - otherwise `''` (empty string)

+### {Function} config

+`function (tokenString, tokenIndex, tokens) { return 'replacement for tokenString'; }`

+replaces the tokenString with whatever is returned by the provided function

+- tokenString: the content of the token that is currently being processed
+- tokenIndex: the index of the token being processed inside tokens
+- tokens: all tokens that are being processed **including comments** (i.e. the result of merging esprima tokens and comments)

+In most cases the `tokenString` is all you need.
+The extra parameters are passed in case you need to gather more information about the `token`'s surroundings in order to decide how to transform it.

 ### Transforming JavaScript code